django-json-api/django-rest-framework-json-api/docs/usage.md

 ### Included

-JSON API can include additional resources in a single network request.
+JSON:API can include additional resources in a single network request.
 The specification refers to this feature as
 [Compound Documents](http://jsonapi.org/format/#document-compound-documents).
 Compound Documents can reduce the number of network requests